 The Equality Act 2010 came into force October 2010 and replaced a range of previous anti-discriminatory Laws with a single Act.
 Our General Duties are to: Eliminate unlawful discrimination, harassment, victimisation and any other conduct prohibited by the Equality Act 2010; Advance equality of opportunity between people who share a protected characteristic and people who do not share it and to foster good relations between groups and individuals who share protected characteristics.
 There are nine ‘Protected Characteristics‘ covered by the Equality Act 2010 and these are defined as: Age, disability, gender, gender reassignment, marriage and civil partnership (only applies to eliminating unlawful discrimination), pregnancy and maternity, race, religion and belief and sexual orientation.

-The Specific Duties came into force on 10 September 2011 and require the CCG to annually publish equality information, and to set and publish equality objectives every four years.
+The Specific Duties require the CCG to annually publish equality information and to set and publish equality objectives every four years.

 We recognise the importance of Equality Analysis (EA) formally known as Equality Impact Assessment (EIA) as outlined by the Equality and Human Rights Commission.
 EA is a tool to identify the potential effects on equality that may arise from our policies, services commissioned or functions on protected characteristic groups in our local communities, including patients, carers and staff.
 EA can contribute to improving outcomes for patients by making sure that changes reflect the needs of the communities of Bury.
 Therefore, inclusion and fairness is considered in our decision making.